 Do you have great ideas on how to increase student or staff diversity?
 Or how to create a more inclusive UM community?
-Then apply for a UM Diversity & Inclusivity Grant here!
+Learn more about the UM Diversity & Inclusivity Grant!

 UM will award up to €15.000 to students, alumni and/or staff to set-up or further develop innovative activities and policy research on diversity and inclusivity that have a sustainable impact on the UM community.

 Click here for an overview of the 2018 D&I grant winners.

 A work group appointed by the UM Executive Board has produced advice which will influence, among other things, our HR policy.